dhewm/dhewm.github.io/index.md

 On **Windows**, *just install* it and copy the game data from there (see above for what files are needed).

-On **Linux/OSX** unfortunately you can't just install the game, it's Windows-only on Steam (unless you run Windows Steam in Wine).
+On **Linux/OSX** unfortunately you can't just install the game (unless you run Windows Steam in Wine), because it's Windows-only on Steam.
 However, you can still download it with **[SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD)**.
 See [this description for Linux](https://developer.valvesoftware.com/wiki/SteamCMD#Linux) or [here for OS X](https://developer.valvesoftware.com/wiki/SteamCMD#OS_X) on how to install SteamCMD on your system.
 You won't have to create a new user.

-Then you can download doom3 with
+Then you can download Doom3 with

 `./steamcmd.sh +@sSteamCmdForcePlatformType windows +login <YOUR_STEAM_LOGIN_NAME> +force_install_dir ./doom3/ +app_update 9050 validate +quit`